 The art scene will be in full bloom this March with the return of Drawing Week.
 As part of this event, venues throughout Greater Paris will be celebrating this art in all its forms.
-Other events include the Salon du dessin at the Palais Brongniart from 22 to 27 March, the contemporary drawing fair Drawing Now Paris at the Carreau du Temple from 23 to 26 March, and DDESSINPARIS at the Atelier Richelieu from 24 to 26 March.
+Other events include the Salon du dessin at the Palais Brongniart, the contemporary drawing fair Drawing Now Art Fair Paris at the Carreau du Temple.

-The art event of the season, the Art Paris Art Fair is back for four days from 30 March to 2 April at the Grand Palais, showcasing some 140 galleries from 20 countries.
-Another event prized by art and design enthusiasts and international collectors is PAD Paris Art + Design which will take place at the Tuileries from 22 to 26 March.
+In April, the art event of the season, the Art Paris Art Fair is back for four days at the Grand Palais Éphémère, showcasing some 140 galleries from 20 countries.
+Another event prized by art and design enthusiasts and international collectors is PAD Paris Art + Design which will take place at the Jardin des Tuileries.

-Still in April, if you want to discover the future stars of the art world before everyone else, hop along to the 62nd Salon de Montrouge from 27 April to 24 May at the Beffroi de Montrouge.
+If you want to discover the future stars of the art world before everyone else, hop along to the Salon de Montrouge, usually in April but postponed to October 2021, at the Beffroi de Montrouge.
 One of France’s leading contemporary art events, it is a springboard for future artists, and has already revealed artists including Felice Varini and Hervé Di Rosa to the wider world.

-More than 400 craftsmen, artists, designers, art galleries and art manufacturers will present their creations at the international fine arts and creation biennial, Révélations, at the Grand Palais from 4 to 8 May - one of the city’s leading events this spring.
+More than 400 craftsmen, artists, designers, art galleries and art manufacturers will present their creations at the international fine arts and creation biennial, Révélations, at the Grand Palais Éphémère in June - one of the city’s leading events this spring.

 In November, photo buffs should head to international fine art photography fair Paris Photo.
-This must-do event attracts nearly 60,000 visitors every year.
-The 21st Paris Photo will be held at the Grand Palais from 12 to 15 November.
+This must-do event attracts nearly 60,000 visitors every year to the Grand Palais Éphémère.

 More information on contemporary art events in the south-east of Paris